wdv4758h/pypy-extradoc/planning/py3.5/milestone-1-progress.rst

   ``SyntaxError: Missing parentheses in call to 'print'``

 * ``_utf8`` in W_UnicodeObject used to be quasi-immutable,
-  document why it doesn't work and do a proper fix
+  document why it doesn't work and do a proper fix.
+DONE

 Milestone 1 (Aug-Sep-Oct 2016)